telegram-stickers/telegram-stickers.github.io/_posts/2015-05-29-homestuck.md

 link: https://telegram.me/addstickers/Homestuck
 ---

-    Land of Maps and Disease
+    You are the Bard of Choice in the Land of Maps and Disease.
-    Bard of Choice

     Your interests include SPORTS and GRIMDARK ARTS.